-- 6.10 The Stratford-on-Avon District Core Strategy 2011 to 2031 identifies Ettington as a Category 3 Local Service Village1 where it is expected that around 59 dwellings should be provided during the plan period. - 6.11 Whilst this requirement has already been fulfilled, this Plan seeks to identify additional sustainable and deliverable sites as strategic housing reserves.
-These sites will only be released if there is an identified local or district need i.e. where the District Council is unable to demonstrate a 5 year supply of housing land as required under paragraph 47 of the NPPF. - 6.12 It is not intended that the strategic reserve sites will be released unless and until there is substantive evidence to demonstrate the need for an early release.
+- 6.11 Whilst this requirement has already been fulfilled and exceeded, this Plan seeks to identify an additional sustainable and deliverable site as a strategic housing reserve.
+This site will only be released if there is an identified need i.e. where the District Council is unable to demonstrate a 5 year supply of housing land as required under paragraph 47 of the NPPF. - 6.12 It is not intended that the strategic reserve site will be released unless and until there is substantive evidence to demonstrate the need for an early release.